juncture-digital/juncture/docs/getting-started.md

 - A Github repository will be associated with a URL of the form `https://github.com/<USERNAME>/<REPOSITORY>`, where `<USERNAME>` is the Github username associated with your Github account and `REPOSITORY` is the name of a repository in the account.
 By convention the repository name is often `essays`, but any repository name can be used.

+# Creating an essay

+This section describes the steps typically performed in the creation of a Juncture essay.
+The steps described represent a logical progression from plain, unformatted text, to a completed visual essay with text formatting, interactive viewers, text-to-viewer interactions, headers and footers, and more.
+This is a conceptual workflow.
+All of these activities are actually optional and can be performed in any sequence.
+In practice the creation of an essay is often an iterative process where aspects of some steps are performed multiple times.

 ## Essay creation options

 Options for creating an essay text file include: